Mercado Pago Review

 10 questions about Mercado Pago

 Brazilian published rates: Pix from 0.49%, credit card 3.99% at D+30 settlement or 4.99% at D+0 same-day, debit ~1.99%, boleto ~3.49%.
 Argentina and Mexico run 3.49-6.99% depending on method and payout schedule.
-No iGaming-specific rate card — generic SMB rates apply unless you negotiate an enterprise deal at meaningful volume.
+No iGaming-specific rate card, since generic SMB rates apply unless you negotiate an enterprise deal at meaningful volume.
 A Brazilian operator running $500k/month entirely through Pix pays around $2,450 monthly in fees.
 The same volume on credit cards at instant settlement costs $24,950.
 Rates as of May 2026.

 Yes, natively and well.
 Mercado Pago is one of the Pix-enabled wallets that serves as a checking-account substitute for millions of Brazilians.
 Pix transactions through Mercado Pago settle instantly 24/7 at 0.49% per transaction at the published rate, negotiable lower at high volume.
-For Brazilian Bets operators where Pix is 96% of payment volume, this is the main reason to integrate Mercado Pago specifically — direct Pix at a competitive rate without the abstraction layer of going through PayRetailers or EBANX.
+For Brazilian Bets operators where Pix is 96% of payment volume, this is the main reason to integrate Mercado Pago specifically: direct Pix at a competitive rate without the abstraction layer of going through PayRetailers or EBANX.

 Not really.
-There's no product specifically built for casino-style batch payouts to thousands of winning players.
+There is no product specifically built for casino-style batch payouts to thousands of winning players.
 You can send money individually to wallets and bank accounts through the platform, but operating at iGaming payout volume isn't what the API was designed for.
 AstroPay and PayRetailers both have proper mass-payout flows.
 Inpay specializes in mass payouts at 0% operator liability.
 Build mass-payouts on a different provider and use Mercado Pago for deposits.

 Yes.
 Brazil's Law 14,790/2023 requires payment intermediaries for licensed betting operators to be authorized by the Central Bank.
 Mercado Pago is registered as an Instituição de Pagamento with BCB since 2019, which satisfies the requirement.
 Licensed Bets operators can legally use Mercado Pago to process Pix and other payment flows.
 Mercado Pago also enforces the SPA/MF rule (since January 2025) that the Pix account name must match the bettor's registered ID, blocking the parents'-credentials shortcut regulators repeatedly flagged.

-1.5/5 from around 374 reviews on the main mercadopago.com profile as of Q2 2026.
-Almost entirely end-user wallet complaints — frozen funds, slow KYC, missing refunds.
+1.5/5 from around 366 reviews on the main mercadopago.com profile as of Q2 2026.
+Almost entirely end-user wallet complaints: frozen funds, slow KYC, missing refunds.
 This pattern matches every large consumer fintech (Paysafe 1.2, Worldpay 1.6).
 B2B Capterra runs 4.7/5 from 116 reviews from SMB merchants, which is the relevant signal for operators evaluating Mercado Pago as a payment partner.
 Glassdoor 4.1/5 from employees.
 The split tells you Mercado Pago works fine for merchants but its consumer wallet attracts the usual fintech complaint volume.

 Our Verdict: Should You Use Mercado Pago?